authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 * Validate DMARC
 * Validate a BIMI Certificate (a new kind of Extended Validation (EV) certificate)
 * Fetch an image located at an https location
-* For some receivers, an additional requirement is a BIMI-capable IMAP daemon, or another method of a mail server signaling to an MUA that it is safe to load a BIMI image , as well as securely pointing to the BIMI location to pull it from.

 A site may wish to implement URI alteration and image caching for hosted recipients.
 By implementing BIMI, a site agrees that through some combination of trust mechanisms,